tomerfiliba-org/reedsolomon/README.rst

 The codec has quite reasonable performances if you either use PyPy JIT Compiler on the pure-python implementation (reedsolo.py) or either if you compile the Cython extension creedsolo.pyx (which is about 2x faster than PyPy).
-You can expect encoding rates of several MB/s with PyPy, and 12.5 MB/s using the Cython extension creedsolo (benchmarked with `pyFileFixity <https://github.com/lrq3000/pyFileFixity>`_).
+You can expect encoding rates of several MB/s with PyPy, and 12.5 MB/s using the Cython extension creedsolo (benchmarked with `pyFileFixity's ecc_speedtest.py <https://github.com/lrq3000/pyFileFixity/blob/master/pyFileFixity/ecc_speedtest.py>`_).

 This library is also thoroughly unit tested so that nearly any encoding/decoding case should be covered.